hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 Swamiji: It is almost wholly one of defects.
 Why, it is nothing but a perfect machine for turning out clerks.
 I would even thank my stars if that were all.
 But no!
-See how men are becoming destitute of Shraddhâ and faith.
+See how men are becoming destitute of Shraddhā and faith.
 They assert that the Gita is only an interpolation, and that the Vedas are but rustic songs!
 They like to master every detail concerning things and nations outside of India, but if you ask them,